yohanvalencia/lakekeeper/docs/docs/storage.md

 #### GCP System Identity

+!!! warning
+    Enabling GCP system identities grants Lakekeeper access to any storage location the service account has permissions for.
+Carefully review and limit the permissions of the service account to avoid unintended access to sensitive resources.
+Additionally, limit Warehouse creation permissions in Lakekeeper to users who are authorized to access all locations that the system identity can access.

 GCP system identities allow Lakekeeper to authenticate using the service account that the application is running as.
 This can be either a Compute Engine default service account or a user-assigned service account.
 To enable this feature system-wide, set the following environment variable:

 ```bash